Last Updated on

 Related: Baby Closet Ideas

-Natural birth was NOT for me.
-I also think that women should be empowered to make the best choice for themselves, so if you want a natural birth – have a natural birth!
+Natural birth was NOT for me (although if it IS for you, I suggest you read these natural labor tips from a L&D nurse who rocked her natural labor).
+I think that women should be empowered to make the best choice for themselves, so if you want a natural birth – have a natural birth.

 TAKE A PRENATAL COURSE